 Although use of illicit (illegal) drugs is relatively uncommon among adults over age 65, there has recently been an increase in the percentage of people 50 and older abusing illicit drugs.
-In fact, the number of current illicit drug users aged 50-59 nearly tripled between 2002 and 2009, from 900,000 to more than 2.5 million.
-More older adults are also seeking treatment for substance abuse and having increased hospitalizations and visits to emergency rooms (up 60 percent in 55-64 year-olds from 2004 to 2009) because of illicit drug use.
+In fact, the number of current illicit drug users aged 50-59 more than tripled between 2002 and 2012, from 900,000 to more than 3.0 million.
+More older adults are also seeking treatment for substance abuse and having increased hospitalizations and visits to emergency rooms (up more than 130 percent in 55-64 year-olds from 2004 to 2009) related to illicit drug use.

 Baby Boomers Driving the Trend